juanavil/sl_vpn/Readme.md

 ## Once connected to the container you will be able to use the scripts:

-Connection.sh ocervant.278462 'Mypassword' #To connecto to the VPN
+### To connecto to the VPN

+Connection.sh ocervant.278462 'Mypassword'

-CloseVPN.sh #To close the VPN connection
+### To close the VPN connection

+CloseVPN.sh